violats/Viola_Tan/README.md

  <b>Within a quarter, Apple's share of revenue from China increased from 10++% to 19%</b>, while its operating income share was 21% of Apple's total operating income.
 This leads to....

-#### b) Situation-Complication-Potential Questions Summary
+#### b) Resulting in clearer problem definition with the Situation-Complication-Potential Questions Summary
 centred on <b>significant increased revenue from China driven by <i>iPad demand</i></b> in 2020 contrasted sharply against its then <i>small market share of mobile phones:</i>
  <br><img src="https://raw.githubusercontent.com/violats/Viola_Tan/main/images/AppleSCQProblemDefinition.png" width="350"/>

-#### c) Persevering focus on applying BCG's suite of problem definition tools rather than quick decision on e-learning as direction.
+#### c) Further using BCG's suite of tools to drill down into sector

  We <b>de-constrained</b> the SCQ questions to create new questions few people thought about.
 After evaluating the questions, we decided to analyse the question of <b>"How a user can interract with his/her environment with Apple devices"</b> using a <i>logic tree.</i>

-#### d) Logic Tree as a tool to organise Team's collaboration
+#### d) Logic Tree as a tool to organise team collaboration for evaluating final sector
 <img src="https://raw.githubusercontent.com/violats/Viola_Tan/main/images/Logic Tree.png" width="350"/>

 My team debated between e-learning vs healthcare sector as the entry point for the longest time but decided on healthcare for 2 reasons: